fragaria/moonraker-spectoda-connector/README.md

 ### Printer events

-- stdby - printer is in standby
+- stand - printer is in standby
 - print - printer is printing
 - pause - printer is paused
 - error - printer is in error state